Hot Springs Railroad Roundhouse

-The Hot Springs Railroad Roundhouse is a historic railroad roundhouse at 132 Front Street in Malvern, Arkansas.
+The Hot Springs Railroad Roundhouse is located at 132 Front Street in Malvern, Arkansas.
 Built in 1887, it is the last known surviving substantially intact roundhouse in the state.
 It has brick walls and a granite foundation, and houses five stalls.
 It was built by the Hot Springs Railroad as a service facility for its locomotives, and was used in that capacity until 1904.
-It has since seen use as a warehouse and manufacturing facility.
+It has been repurposed for use as a warehouse and manufacturing facility.

 The building was listed on the National Register of Historic Places in 2003.